ettorepuccetti/terrarossa/NOTES.md

 #### on CI

 env variables are set in the `env` section of the `.yml` file, so it should be enough to set `NEXT_PUBLIC_APP_ENV='test'` in the workflow file, no other dependecies.
+NO!
+I need to set also `"NEXT_PUBLIC_APP_ENV='test'` in the build command used for building the nextjs project